Dook97/firefox-qutebrowser-userchrome/README.md

 ### black stripe under tab bar

-increase the value of the `--tab-min-height` variable in userChrome.css
+Increase the value of the `--tab-min-height` variable in userChrome.css.

+### invisible button at the end of urlbar

+This is intentional - it preserves the `Ctrl-D` functionality.
+If you don't need that, you can remove it in the code.
+Search for `star-button-box` and uncomment the line in question.

+### I want favicons

+Search for 'disable favicons' and comment out the relevant line.

 ## Is it practical?